FlavioAmurrioCS/eGTHackathon/README.md

 # TwitterConnections

 This windows application provides a simple way to search and analyse a network of twitter people.
+Here is the **[presentation](./presentation.pdf)** of the project.
 An android version of this concept is underdevelopment at <https://github.com/FlavioAmurrioCS/TwitSet>

 ## Building it